 There are a ton of books and articles out there to help you break down different types of meditation practices, especially Zazen, or sitting meditation, such as Thich Nhat Hanh’s “The Miracle of Mindfulness: An Introduction to the Practice of Meditation and Shunryu Suzuki’s “Zen Mind, Beginner’s Mind”.

-Here’s a meditation technique from Tracy on the Ideapod forums that you can try to start with:
+Here’s my favorite meditation technique that you can try to start with:

 “This is my favorite meditation technique.
 It’s also more simple than others.